chriscross03/melo/client/README.md

 ### 7/16

 - temp top result and tracks reorganized
-- make rating appear for top result
+- made rating appear for top result
-- fix top result algorithm (only showing most relevant album rn)
+- fixed top result algorithm (only showing most relevant album rn), could still improve
 - create only 4 artists and and 4 albums showing and create like a dropdown menu or a see more menu or filtered sections for each category.
 - backend always